 (a) Division 4A of Part 2 of the Code; or

 Note: Information about the reference product will not be considered restricted information if the applicant provides written consent from the authorising party to use the restricted information.
 The authorising party can be identified in our PubCRIS database.

 Timeframe and fees

-Item 8 repack applications are a fixed fee application with a statutory timeframe of three months, however, the APVMA seeks to evaluate applications eligible for fast track within 21 days.
+Item 8 repack applications are a fixed fee application with a statutory timeframe of 3 months.

-Item 8 applications, including fast track, are subject to an extended assessment period if a notice requiring additional information is issued.
+Item 8 applications are subject to an extended assessment period if a notice requiring additional information is issued.
 In these circumstances, the maximum extended assessment period is five months.